 - In November 2017 Lubotsky trio had their release concert in Hamburg for the cd with Boccherini string trios op.6 on the label Brilliant Classics. http://www.olgalubotsky.de/Ensembles/Lubotsky-Trio/

-- In september 2018 they will release their recording of Mozart Divertimento and Schnittke string trio on the label Melodia.
+- In september 2018 they released their recording of Mozart Divertimento and Schnittke string trio on the label Melodia.